TUDelft-CITG/OpenCLSim/docs/examples.rst

 .. code:: ipython3

-    # import openclsim for the logistical components
+    # Import openclsim for the logistical components
     import openclsim.model as model
     import openclsim.core as core

-    # import simpy for the simulation environment
+    # Import simpy for the simulation environment
     import simpy

 OpenClSim continues on the SimPy discrete event simulation package.
 Some components are modified, such as the resources and container objects, but the simulation environment is pure SimPy.
 Starting the simulation environment can be done with the following line of code.
 For more information in SimPy environment please refer to the SimPy `documentation`_.